adityjhaa/trading-simulator/README.md

 -   Routes: Defined for handling different URLs and HTTP methods.

--   Controllers: Responsible for handling business logic, such as fetching stock data, applying filters, and preparing data for visualization.
+-   Controllers: Responsible for handling business logic, such as fetching stock data, applying indicators, and preparing data for visualization.

 -   Models: Represent the data structures used in the application.